Senior Staff Associate II

 Rahel completed her Bachelor’s in Agribusiness Management from Haramaya University in Ethiopia where she later served as a faculty member in the Agricultural Economics department.
 She also holds a joint MSc. degree in Rural Development from Ghent and Humboldt Universities, and MPA in Economic Policy from Columbia University’s School of International and Public Affairs (SIPA).

 Role at IRI

-Rahel performs research analysis, project design and fieldwork with an initial focus on Financial Instruments in Ethiopia.
-Using research and site-specific knowledge, she is responsible to design processes that ensure field level project implementation and research activities are effectively aligned.
-Rahel works closely with regional stakeholders and bridges knowledge gaps through workshops and capacity-building trainings.
+Rahel manages a portfolio of climate risk management projects, focusing on index insurance and forecast based financing.
+She performs research analysis, project design and implementation.
+Using research and site-specific knowledge, she ensures project operations and research activities are effectively aligned.
+Rahel works closely with stakeholders and bridges knowledge gaps through workshops and capacity-building training.